 Gift Giving Guide for People Who are Blind or Low Vision

-Giving gifts is a way to express love and appreciation for those we cherish.
+Giving gifts expresses love and appreciation for those we cherish.
 How can we ensure our gifts are thoughtful, accessible, and enjoyable for individuals who are blind or low vision?
 This guide is here to help.
-Whether it’s Valentine’s Day, birthdays, Christmas, Hanukkah, Mother’s or Father’s Day, or any special occasion, we’ve got suggestions ranging from braille gifts to tactile games, audiobooks, and assistive technology.
-Let’s make gift-giving inclusive and joyful for everyone.
+Whether it’s Valentine’s Day, birthdays, Christmas, Hanukkah, Mother’s or Father’s Day, or any special occasion, we offer suggestions ranging from braille gifts to cutting-edge technology and accessible home medical equipment.
+Let’s make gift-giving joyful for everyone.

 Understanding the Needs of the Blind and Low Vision Community

-When selecting gifts, it’s important to consider people’s unique needs and preferences.
+When selecting gifts, it is important to consider people’s unique needs and preferences.
 Find gifts that entertain, enhance daily life, and promote independence.

 Braille Gifts: More Than Just Books

 Braille opens up a world of possibilities beyond books.
 Many innovative gift options incorporate braille, offering both practicality and pleasure.
-These gifts cater to various interests and add a personal touch to the gift.
+These gifts cater to various interests and add a personal touch.

 Consider these popular braille gifts:

-Braille games: Fun, accessible board games designed with braille labels
+- Braille games: Gift fun, accessible board games designed with braille labels, like the UNO NFB Braille edition.

 Gifts that incorporate braille provide both function and joy.